Romaingin/computer_science_challenge/README.md

-# Python Challenge web interface #
+# Python Challenge web interface

 Provide a simple interface for python training.
 The exercice is explained in details, and one can submit code which will be computed on the server side.

+## Running the server

+Use `sudo python server.py` to run the server through the port specified in the `server.py` file.